tyz-sd/Parenting-children-in-the-age-of-screens/web_dashboard/README.md

 This dashboard is written in [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+All of the project files in this directory are mainly default template files which were pregenerated using `create-next-app`.
+The files of interest that were written by the group are in `pages` and `python_server`.

 ## Running the Project

 Install `node_modules` by calling `npm i` or `yarn`